UoM-ResPlat-DevOps/SpartanBioinformatics/Lessons/Lesson_2.md

 `eval 'for i in {1..100}; do sleep 2; echo "Sedimentary" >> rocks.txt ; done'`
 `eval 'for i in {1..100}; do sleep 2; echo "Metamorphic" >> rocks.txt ; done' &`
 * It is important not to run large scripts on the login node.
 Set up a job on a compute node with `sinteractive`.
 -- *Slide End* --

 -- *Slide* --
+### Part 4: Genomics Scripts
+* Following the previous introductory examples, workflows can be added in to a scripted manner.
+* Follow the REAME in the `Genomics/` directory, and the `align.slurm` and `variant.slurm` examples.
+-- *Slide End* --

+-- *Slide* --